 Python

 If you don’t know JavaScript and have to choose to learn between Node.js and Python then you must go for the latter.
 Python’s simple syntax makes it an easier language to learn.
-This is the reason why Python is among the most popular languages as per the 2020 developer survey.
+This is the reason why Python is among the most popular languages as per the survey by Statista.

 Furthermore, it takes fewer lines of code to write a certain function in Python as compared to that of Node.js.
 However, this might not always be the case as the length of code depends upon paradigm and programming style.